aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/programming-with-documents/joining-and-appending-in-python/_index.md

 ﻿---
-title: Joining And Appending in Python – Aspose.Words for Java
+title: Joining And Appending in Python
+second_title: Aspose.Words for Java
 articleTitle: Joining And Appending in Python
 linktitle: Joining And Appending in Python
 description: "Joining and appending Document using Python."